microsoft/AdaptiveCards/specs/DesignDiscussions/StackedImageSet.md

 # Stacked Images/Badging
 ### Problem
-In order to enable the Messenger widget, Meta is requesting the ability to stack images like so:
+Customers are requesting the ability to stack images like so:
 ![img](assets/StackedImageSet/stackedImage.png)

-This will enable them to show a chat as a group chat in the Messenger widget.
+This will enable them to show a chat as a group chat in a messenger app.
 #### Key Features
 *	Stack a maximum of 2 images.
 The green status indicator would not be displayed.
 *	The images will always be stacked diagonal as shown above.